10 October 2016

 Collect for Morning Prayer

-The psalmist calls people to remember that God does can and will act for the righteous.
-We are all reminded that nothing is hidden from God who formed all ears and all types of eyes.
+The psalmist calls people to remember that God does, can, and will act for the righteous.
+We are all reminded that nothing is hidden from God who formed all ears, all types of eyes.
 Will God not be able to see or hear what we are up to?
 The psalmist writes that disciplined believers are blessed, that the Lord is there for them and consoles.
 The Lord helps.

 Collect for Evening Prayer